mit-submit/submit-users-guide/source/running.rst

 The submit machines are powerful servers which can be used for local testing.
 This allows users to thoroughly test their code before expanding to batch submission.
 When you are ready to scale up your framework you can start with the examples below to start submitting to HTCondor or Slurm.

+Note: The worker nodes that HTCondor uses does not have access to your home directory, This means that any input files that you need must be passed into the condor submission.
+Slurm is set up as a federation with all of the submit machines as clusters.
+This means that Slurm submissions will have access to the home directories.
+The submit home directories will also be exported to other clusters such as lqcd.

 HTCondor examples
 ~~~~~~~~~~~~~~~~~